tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 <https://www.r-project.org/>`_ and its associated `ggplot2 <http://ggplot2.org/>`_
 package.

-We will start off by exploring Anderson's `Iris flower data set
+We will start off by exploring Fisher's `Iris flower data set
 <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
 This will be an
 exercise in data exploration.